unicode-org/message-format-wg/exploration/function-composition-part-1.md

-These examples raise the question of whether functions return values that encode the option names and values that were passed in to the function.
+These examples raise the question of whether functions return values that preserve the input option names and values that were passed in to the function.

 While some use cases don't work well